 If you’re willing to part with some more of your pennies, then you might be surprised at the value that’s on offer for a touch over $1,000 among the two brands.

-For a smidge more than $1,000 at Appliances Online, you can get a moderately-powerful Panasonic air conditioner that has a recommended retail price of close to $2,000.
-This unit packs 3.5kW of power, but is reasonably quiet at 46 decibels.
+For a smidge more than $1,000 at Appliances Online, you can get a moderately-powerful Panasonic air conditioner that has a recommended retail price of close to $1,500.
+This CSCU-Z35TKR unit packs 3.5kW of power, but is reasonably quiet at 46 decibels.

-For about $100 more than the Panasonic above, Daikin offers a tidy unit that also boasts 3.5kW of power.
-For heating it also boasts 3.7kW of power, so it’s evident that the Daikin and Panasonic models are dead even in the power stakes.
-In terms of cooling features, the unit features 2-Area ‘Intelligent Eye’, which means cool air is either blown towards you in the room (or also away if you like draft-free comfort).
+For about $100 less than the Panasonic above, Daikin offers a tidy unit (FTXM35Q) that also boasts 3.5kW of power.
+For heating it also boasts 3.7kW of power, so it’s evident that the Daikin and Panasonic models are almost even in the power stakes.
+In terms of cooling features, this ‘Cora’ unit features 2-Area ‘Intelligent Eye’, which means cool air is either blown towards you in the room (or also away if you like draft-free comfort).

 It also features Coanda Airflow, which directs the cool air and cools from the top down, which is known as the Coanda Effect.
 Further, its precise temperature controls of 0.5°C mean that you can nail down your desired temperature with ease.
 This is a good option for those looking for a feature-packed midrange air conditioner.

 Air conditioners under $2,000